 - Nominee is a current NZARE member;

-- Research work has been undertaken within a New Zealand tertiary institution. undertaken in New Zealand and has clear implications for New Zealand education;
+- Research work has been undertaken within a New Zealand tertiary institution and has clear implications for New Zealand education;

 - Nominee’s work contributes to new knowledge in education, which may be empirical, theoretical and/or methodological;

-- Nominee’s work contributes to educational theory, practice, policy, innovation, and / or research methodology;
+- Nominee’s work contributes to educational theory, practice, policy and innovation capable of improving equitable social outcomes;

 - Nominee’s work shows evidence of originality, thoroughness and high-quality design and analysis.